 An inter-school sports program is available for seventh and eighth-grade girls and boys.
-An elementary athletic participation fee of \$25.00 per sport with a maximum of \$50.00 per student will be charged.
+An elementary athletic participation fee of \$25.00 per sport with a maximum of \$50.00 per student will be charged if a student plays multiple sports.

-Volleyball, softball, basketball, and track are available for the girls, while the boys may participate in flag football, basketball, softball and track.
+Volleyball, softball, basketball, soccer, cheer, and track are available for the girls, while the boys may participate in flag football, basketball, baseball, soccer, cheer, and track.
 Track and field is offered to all fifth through eighth-grade students.
 Cross Country is offered to all first through eighth-grade students.
 Competition in both track and field and cross country is facilitated by way of area and district meets and/or tournaments.
 Spectator admission fees are charged for tournaments.
 School attendance is expected of all athletes on game days.

 The selection of a team is a process that includes the coach using established criteria for selection and documenting the performance of the student athletes trying out for a team.
 All team members must furnish their own transportation to and from practice.
 The coaches will supply further information about schedules and specific details.
+(District Policy JJIB)